qpliu/esolang/intercal/README.md

 a bit causes the 8 bits to be written and the buffer to be cleared.
 The 8 bits are written as a byte with the first bit buffered as the least significant bit and the last bit as the most significant bit.
-Any bits in the buffer then the program terminates are discarded.
+Any bits in the buffer when the program terminates are discarded.